robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 <div>{⁣{ yourHTML }⁣}</div> :)
 {% endhighlight %}

 No?
 Well, what if I told you that this snippet is nothing more than naive String concatenation?
-Sounds insane?!
+Sounds silly?!
 Smells like bullshit?!
 Well, stick with me!

 TL;DR: